-The drum solo is where the dance of drama and timing take place.
-When all the other players give them space, the drummer can step into a place to express a truly novel form of musical expression through percussion.
+Drum solos are where the dance of drama and timing take place.
+When given the space, the drummer can express a truly novel form of musical expression through percussion.

-But not all drum solos are created equal.
-That’s why we’ve chosen some of the most memorable drum solos we can remember so you can choose.
+However, not all drum solos are created equal.
+That’s why we’ve chosen what we believe to be the most memorable drum solos.
 Did your favorite make the list?
 Comment below!

 1. “In the Air Tonight” by Phil Collins